ellennickles/creative-coding-summer-21/homework-carrie.md

 [Slides]()

 #### In class:
-* Sharing your homework sketches.
+* Share your homework sketches.
 * Remaining questions about loops.
 * Introduction to object literal.
 * **Group Work:** practice using object literal.